A ‘Two Holy Doors’ Day of Pilgrimage

 One day in early March, before cock-crow, I set off for Abingdon with a friend.
-Bishop Philip Egan had nominated the Church of Our Lady and Saint Edmund, Abingdon, as the second church in the Diocese of Portsmouth, after the Cathedral, to have a Holy Door (see picture – right) in this special Jubilee Year of Mercy inaugurated by Pope Francis.
+Bishop Philip Egan had nominated the Church of Our Lady and Saint Edmund, Abingdon, as the second church in the Diocese of Portsmouth, after the Cathedral, to have a Holy Door (see picture – above) in this special Jubilee Year of Mercy inaugurated by Pope Francis.

 We were travelling by car and ferry via Portsmouth and arrived at the church well in time for 9.30 am Mass.
 In order to gain the Plenary Indulgence attached to the pilgrimage, we had the opportunity to fulfil the requirements: go to sacramental Confession, hear Mass and receive Holy Communion, and pray for the intentions of the Holy Father for March 2016; namely,

 “that families in need may receive the necessary support, and that children may grow up in healthy and peaceful environments’ and ‘that those Christians who, on account of their faith, are discriminated against, or are being persecuted, may remain strong and faithful to the Gospel, thanks to the incessant prayer of the Church’.